pydantic/logfire/docs/legal/terms_of_service.md

 ### Your Indemnity Obligations

-You agree to indemnify, defend, and hold harmless the PSI Parties from and against any claim, loss, obligation, demand, damage, cost, liability, expense, and attorney's fees arising from any claim against the PSI Parties (including, but not limited to, claims or damages for personal injury, wrongful death, property damage, and injury to you or to third parties, consequential, compensatory, or punitive damages), demand, or proceedings brought or threatened against the PSI Parties in connection with (a) your use of, access to, or misuse of the Services; (b) your breach of any of these Terms of Service; (c) your violation of any applicable laws, rules, or regulations in connection with your use of the Services; (d) your violation of any third party right, including without limitation any copyright, property, or privacy right; or (e) activity that occurs under your account as a result of your failure to maintain the confidentiality of your account credentials; provided that you will have no such obligation to the extent such losses are caused by PSI's reckless or willful misconduct or, in the case of a claim under (c), to the extent caused by the Services.
+You agree to indemnify, defend, and hold harmless the PSI Parties from and against any claim, loss, obligation, demand, damage, cost, liability, expense, and attorney's fees arising from any claim against the PSI Parties (including, but not limited to, claims or damages for personal injury, wrongful death, property damage, and injury to you or to third parties, consequential, compensatory, or punitive damages), demand, or proceedings brought or threatened against the PSI Parties in connection with:

+1. your use of, access to, or misuse of the Services;
+2. your breach of any of these Terms of Service;
+3. your violation of any applicable laws, rules, or regulations in connection with your use of the Services;
+4. your violation of any third party right, including without limitation any copyright, property, or privacy right; or
+5. activity that occurs under your account as a result of your failure to maintain the confidentiality of your account credentials;

+Provided that you will have no such obligation to the extent such losses are caused by PSI's reckless or willful misconduct or, in the case of a claim under (3.), to the extent caused by the Services.

 ### PSI's Indemnity Obligations